Hamas, Israel fighting escalates even amid truce efforts - WTMJ

 Israeli Prime Minister Benjamin Netanyahu visited batteries of the Iron Dome missile defense system, which the military says has intercepted 90% of the 1,200 rockets that have reached Israel from Gaza so far.

-“It will take more time, but with great firmness … we will achieve our goal — to restore peace to the State of Israel,” he said.
+“It will take more time, but … we will achieve our goal — to restore peace to the State of Israel,” he said.

 The previous evening, Israeli TV reported Netanyahu’s Security Cabinet authorized a widening of the offensive that the military says has already hit 600 targets in Gaza.